vibbits/training-material/topics/python-programming/tutorials/3_print_formatting/tutorial.md

 You'll now see that you force an area of 10 characters to put the name.
 If the name is shorter, the remaining empty characters will be whitespaces.
 If the name would be longer, the number will be overruled.
 Note that the > character in the .format() form can be used to determine the alignment (use < for left align, > for right align and = for centered).

 There are a number of differences between the old Python (version <2.5) and the version you're using now (Python 3.7).
-In older scripts you might see different print statements which will not work in this version.
+In older scripts you might see different print statements.
 Instead of using the `.format()` statement, it used to be a `%`-symbol to position information in the right place.
 E.g.:
 ```print("My name is %s." % "Jane")```